smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 <figure class="image-center">
 	<img src="/images/Services.PNG" alt="Opening the connect to another computer dialog in Services" />
-	<figcaption>Connecting to another computer using Services' MMC snapin</figcaption>
+	<figcaption>Connecting to another computer to manage Services</figcaption>
 </figure>

 If the command line is more your thing there are a number of great cmdlets and